-The last contract that we offer is a combination of the first two.
+The last contract that we offer is a combination of these approaches.
 A hybrid contract allows the client to set a base limit of hours that they pay for up front and then after that limit is reached they switch to the pay per-push contract.
 This contract is valuable to clients that want to make sure they have our crews on-site and available in case a storm does happens.
 Clients that usually utilize this contract are larger such as cities or municipalities.

 Take time now to plan and be prepared.
 Let Terracare do the rest.
 Our snow and ice removal experts at Terracare have a vast amount of knowledge and experience.
 If you have any other, questions about snow and ice removal or want more information on which contract best fits your needs feel free to reach out to us.